 Maybe you’ve been burned before and you’re feeling skittish.
 You need to get past that if you want a new development director to succeed.

 Make sure she’s part of the most inner circle.
 Listen to her take on areas that seem outside her department.
 It’s important to understand how interconnected the entire organization is.
 Fundraisers understand that and can see the organization from the inside as well as the outside – as the public and donors see it.

 Fundraising is both art and science.
 Innovation is necessary – because we’re learning more every day about why people give.
-Innovation doesn’t often happen out of the blue.
+Innovation doesn’t happen out of the blue.
 It should be carefully planned.
 But it’s never without risk.

 And your development director will leave you.